developmentseed/slickformer/README.md

 ```
 docker build -t slickserver .
 ```
-Don't use `--gpus all` if you're doing this on a machine without a GPU
+Don't use `--gpus all` if you're doing this on a machine without a GPU. and Omit the transformers line if not editing transformers lib
 ```
  docker run -it --rm \
     -v $HOME/.aws:/root/.aws \
+    -v "$(pwd)":/home/work/slickformer \
-    -v "$(pwd)":/slickformer \
+    -v "$(pwd)/../transformers":/home/work/transformers \
     -p 8888:8888 \
-    -e AWS_PROFILE=skytruth \
+    -e AWS_PROFILE=devseed \
     --gpus all slickserver
 ```

-this wills tart a jupyter server.
+this will start a jupyter server.
 You can connect to the container with a VSCode Remote session for the next step.

 Then, from the docker container with the slickformer conda environment activated, run